dontna/YouTube-RSS-Scraper/README.md

 here we can see that it is **@LEMMiNO** (the case doesn't matter)

-Once you run the script you will be met with a prompt "Enter YouTube username:", enter the handle here.
+Once you run the script you will be met with a prompt "Enter YouTube username or channel link:", enter the handle here.
 ![python-sccc](https://github.com/dontna/YouTube-RSS-Scraper/assets/85905830/1896997a-e905-47d2-895f-ae314cefa5ab)

 Press enter, and give it a couple of seconds.
 You'll see something like this once it is done: